imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 3. Verify the signature in the magic envelope.
 If the signature cannot be verified delete the email message, otherwise continue.

-4. Look up the sender in the `person-status-map` and update their status as prescribed in "Client Start-up".
+4. Look up the sender in the `person-status-map.json` and update their status as prescribed in "Client Start-up".